JakubNer/autokey-autohotkey-vim-nav/README.md

 `a,s,d,f,g,z,x,c,v,b`

 To cycle/recall an application window hold CAPS LOCK + ALT then tap the corresponding key.
 If the keybind currently has multiple associated applications open, a list view is presented in ALT-TAB order.
 The list view has an indicator of which screen the application is on for easy picking.
+Selecting a choice will move the overlay about the now focues app.
+Click away, hit "Close" button, or ALT-F4 to dismiss.

 Douple tapping CAPS LOCK + ALT and a corresponding key will recall the most recent desired open app in ALT-TAB order.